The Ballymoney Church of God congregation was formed in 1946 when a small group of people met in the home of the late William Clarke at Dungorberry.

 Happy Days was officially opened by Mr. James McCook (church elder).
 God has truly blessed this ministry which currently enrols over one hundred and forty children and employs over forty staff.

-When we look back over the History of Ballymoney Church of God we can clearly see the Hand of God upon everything we have endeavoured to do.
-For over seventy years the church has faithfully served its local community well, from evangelistic Tent Crusades to Cherish a Child projects.
+For over seventy years the Church has faithfully served its local community well, from evangelistic Tent Crusades to Cherish a Child projects.

 People, young and old, from all walks of life, have over the years settled in our fellowship.
 It is testament to the ministry of Ballymoney Church of God that, to date, five generations within several families have chosen to faithfully settle and serve God.